microsoft/BotFramework-FunctionalTests/Libraries/TranscriptTestRunner/README.md

 ```

 ### Extend TestRunner functionality
-TestRunner can be inherited to extend its functionality and provide a set of custom configurations.

-The following sample shows a custom `AssertActivityAsync` method overriding the default one to do assertions.
+TestRunner has an Xunit extention to allow the users that prefer this test framework, to override the `AssertActivityAsync` with Xunit assertions.

 ```csharp
 public class XUnitTestRunner : TestRunner